Hypertension headache: A doctor’s guide to home treatment

 Know when to seek medical care

-It's always to be “Better safe than sorry,” especially when dealing with your brain and heart.
-If your readings are in that crisis zone (over 180/120 mmHg) and you have a pounding headache or confusion, go to the ER or at least call your doctor right away.
-Any sign of chest pain, severe dizziness, or numbness?
-That’s a red flag waving at you.
-But maybe your BP is “just” a bit high (like 160-ish) and you’ve got a stubborn headache that won’t quit.
-In that case, an urgent care visit would be appropriate.
-They can check you out, make sure you’re stable, and possibly adjust your medications.Complications
+It’s always better to be “safe than sorry,” especially when dealing with your brain and heart.
+If your readings are in the crisis zone (over 180/120 mmHg) and you have a pounding headache or confusion, go to the emergency department or call your doctor right away.
+Any sign of chest pain, severe dizziness, or numbness is a serious warning sign.

 Ignoring prolonged high blood pressure is risky.
-Consistently high readings might lead to stroke or even something called hypertensive encephalopathy—which sounds complicated, but essentially boils down to dangerous swelling around the brain.
-Organs like your kidneys and eyes can suffer too.
-Not a pleasant road to go down.Home treatment and prevention
+Consistently high readings may lead to serious complications such as stroke or hypertensive encephalopathy, which involves dangerous swelling in the brain.
+Organs like the kidneys and eyes can also be affected over time.

 When to see a doctor?